• 30 Years of Clinical Experience

 Common problems of living that may be associated with ADHD include:

-• Physical restlessness or hyperactivity
+• Physical Restlessness or Hyperactivity

-• Excessive impulsivity
+• Excessive Impulsivity

-Clinical guidelines for diagnosis of ADHD are provided in the diagnostic manual of the American Psychiatric Association, Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-DSM-5 symptoms for ADHD include:
+Please Read: Do not use a list of symptoms to diagnose yourself or others.
+Only a qualified healthcare professional can provide a valid and accurate diagnosis.
+Clinical guidelines for the diagnosis of ADHD are provided in the diagnostic manual of the American Psychiatric Association, Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 Symptoms of Inattention